Back to Blog

 Security is a boolean.
 LLMs are probabilistic.

 A policy like "Agent A can never access Agent B's admin methods" is a system invariant.
-It holds 100% of the time, or it doesn't hold.
+It holds 100% of the time, or it doesn't hold at all.

 The Telecom Industry Solved This Decades Ago

-Hardware engineers did the same thing: the NX bit (No-eXecute) marks memory pages as writable OR executable, never both.
-Data Execution Prevention.
-The Harvard architecture goes further — physically separate buses for instructions and data.
+Hardware engineers did the same thing.
+The NX bit (No-eXecute) marks memory pages as writable or executable, never both — that's Data Execution Prevention.
+The Harvard architecture goes further, with physically separate buses for instructions and data.

 The principle is always the same: when you can't distinguish instructions from data in a shared channel, you separate the channels.